BPsychHons MPsychClin Candidate

 I have a long-term interest in supporting access and equity and overcoming prejudice faced by many people in our society, partly through my personal experiences.
 I sustained a serious spinal cord injury in high school and as a result have had lived experience of the biopsychosocial effects of disability and chronic pain.
 I have spent much of my early career assisting to develop innovative and inclusive programs, including Australian first clinical trials in mental health and addiction.
-Having recently completed undergraduate study in psychology, my graduate honours thesis is a meta-analysis of the prevalence of opioid use in people with spinal cord injuries.
+I hold a Bachelor of psychology honours from the University of Adelaide.
+I am currently undertaking the master of clinical psychology at Charles Sturt University.
+My honours thesis was a meta-analysis exploring the prevalence of opioid use in people with spinal cord injuries.
 Applied clinical psychology is my area of interest and at this stage of my career I would like to develop and apply research to help those who experience prejudice and improve their mental health outcomes, promoting a healthier society.

 From 2007 to 2009 I worked at Delphi on Pulteney, a small private practice of 9 practitioners, as a receptionist and administration officer.
 My duties included greeting clients, entering Mental Health Care Plans and billing Medicare, DVA, WC, MVA, and private clients.
 I also liaised with medical clinics regarding Better Access Services.